 Caroline Taylor

-In preparing these proposals, the County Council considered and rejected, reductions in opening hours, reducing expenditure on books and other materials and cessation of the mobile library service.
+County Librarian' In preparing these proposals, the County Council considered and rejected, reductions in opening hours, reducing expenditure on books and other materials and cessation of the mobile library service.
 The current proposals include substantial reductions in senior and middle management, together with librarian posts.

 Reductions in opening hours were rejected because: